- an emotion of joy

 - What does happiness mean to you?

-On a scale of 1 to 10 what number of people in your world are happy?
+- On a scale of 1 to 10, what is the number of people in your world that are happy?

 - What do you score yourself on the happy scale?

 This is my conclusion.
 Happiness requires both hard work and hard decision making.

 If we take a cross-section of 1,000 people who read today’s Word of Hope, 800 will do nothing different, agreeing in principle without taking action.
 200 will begin the hard work and difficult decision making required to be happy regardless of circumstances, but will soon discover happiness is hard work.